- Position: Senior Instructor II and Chair

 She earned her BA in English literature from Ain Shams University.
 In 2003, she received her PhD in TAFL from the University of Edinburgh in Scotland.
 In 2008, she further studied a couple of post-graduate modules in computer enhanced language learning.

-Iman has taught Arabic language and culture since 1992 at a number of reputable academic institutions, such as Middlebury College, the University of Edinburgh, and the University of St. Andrews as well as in International House Cairo.
-At AUC, she taught both Egyptian colloquial and modern standard Arabic language and culture.
+Soliman has taught Arabic language and culture since 1991 at a number of reputable academic institutions, such as Middlebury College, the University of Edinburgh, and the University of St. Andrews as well as in International House Cairo.
+At AUC, she taught both Egyptian Colloquial (ECA) and Modern Standard Arabic (MSA) language and culture.

-From 2004 to 2005, she participated in the Educational Reform Program conducted by the Supreme Council of Education in Qatar.
-She has also led a number of teacher-training workshops to train the Arabic first language teachers to use the newly developed Arabic Language learning standards in Qatar.
-She later worked with a team and developed Arabic first language standards for “Nile schools”.
+From 2004 to 2006, she participated in the Educational Reform Program conducted by the Supreme Council of Education in Qatar.
+She has also led a number of teacher-training workshops to train the Arabic first language teachers to use the newly developed Arabic language learning standards in Qatar.
+She later worked with a team of consultants and they developed Arabic first language standards for “Nile Schools in Egypt”.

-Iman has participated in several national and international AFL conferences, has given presentations and was AFL key note speaker in Kazakhstan and the University of Portland.
+Soliman has participated in several national and international AFL conferences, has given presentations, and was AFL keynote speaker in Kazakhstan and the University of Portland.